responsive web design for Orbus Software

 Responsive web design is a web design and development approach that aims to create websites that automatically adapt and respond to the user’s device and screen size.
 It ensures that the website’s layout, content, and functionality remain consistent and user-friendly across a wide range of devices, from large desktops to small mobile screens.

-The need for responsive web design arose with the rapid growth of mobile devices and their increasing prominence as the primary means of internet access.
-In the past, web design agencies developed separate mobile websites or native applications to cater specifically to mobile users.
+The need for RWD arose with the rapid growth of mobile phones and their increasing prominence as the primary means of internet access.
+In the past, web design agencies developed separate mobile websites or native applications to cater specifically to users on small screens, in addition to the desktop version.
 However, this approach presented numerous challenges, such as maintaining consistency between different versions of the same website and the need for separate development and maintenance efforts.

 Responsive design emerged as a solution to these challenges.
-It offered a unified approach to web design, eliminating the need for separate mobile websites or applications.
+It offers a unified approach to web design, eliminating the need for separate mobile optimized websites or applications.
 It was a significant shift in the web design industry.

 1. Improved user experience and engagement